These closures are from Mar 1, 2023 and extending until July 15, 2023.

 Car:(check road conditions by calling 209-372-0200, or visiting the park’s website)

-Unfortunately as of 2019, most bigwall climbers find having a car in Yosemite to be essential.
+Unfortunately as of 2023, most bigwall climbers find having a car in Yosemite to be essential.
 This is mostly because there are no secure lockers in the Valley where you can leave valuables while you are on the wall.
-Relying on busses is challenging because from most locations you have to take 2 or more busses to reach the Valley (meaning there is not one bus from San Francisco, or Fresno, that goes directly to Yosemite).
+Relying on busses is challenging because from most locations you have to take 2 or more busses to reach the Valley (meaning there is not one bus from the San Francisco airport that goes directly to Yosemite).

 When driving, highway 120 is the fatest route from San Francisco and from points north of Yosemite, Highway 41 is the best entry from Fresno and points south of the park (L.A, etc.).
 Highway 140 is the lowest elevation route so is the best in the winter.
 Highway 120 East over Tioga Pass usually closes from Mid-November until May or June.